exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/appendix-1a.md

 ### Hosting the simulator

-To be able to run the project, we need a way to host a server locally.
+We've managed to build the project.
+However, as it is a web application, to be able to run it, we need a way to host a server locally.
 We can use an npm package for this:

 ```
 npm install -g http-server